Gixx/worstpractice.github.io/src/_posts/2020-01-05-start-web-development-on-windows.md

 together a smooth, easy-to-use and maintainable workspace for web development, that sucks less to set up and feels better to use than ever before.

-### TL;DR
+### // @TODO follow the trail

-It might be too long, and we all know, that when we need something, just search for it on the Internet, and there's a high chance to find the right solution.
+It might be too long to write a step-by-step tutorial, and we all know, that when we need something, we only need to search for it on the Internet, and there's a high chance to find the right solution.
 No need to reinvent the wheel.

+In fact, the following links cover most part of the setup process, so I just had to put them in the right order.
+But since some of them are not so recent, I unintentionally made <a href="#additional-discoveries">new discoveries</a>.
+Don't forget to read them before you take the actions described on the linked pages.

-So here are all the sources you will need to have a nice DIY-day:
+So here are the sources you will need to have a nice DIY-day:

 1. <a href="https://www.microsoft.com/en-gb/software-download/windows10ISO" target="_blank">Install Windows 10</a>.
 2. <a href="https://winaero.com/blog/enable-openssh-client-windows-10/" target="_blank">Enable the built-in OpenSSH Client</a> if it's not present by default.